Proffett History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Proffett Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Proffett family to Ireland
+Migration of the Proffett family

 Faced by this persecution and the generally unstable political climate of those days, many Scots chose to leave their homeland for Ireland, Australia, and North America in search of greater opportunity and freedom.
 The colonies across the Atlantic were the most popular choice, but a passage there was neither cheap nor easily suffered.
 Passengers arrived sick and poor, but those who made it intact often found land and more tolerant societies in which to live.
 These brave settlers formed the backbone of the burgeoning nations of Canada and the United States.
 It is only this century that the ancestors of these families have begun to recover their collective identity through the patriotic highland games and Clan societies that have sprung up throughout North America.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Proffett: Jonas Profit, who was on record in Virginia in 1606, thirteen years before the "Mayflower"; and Jacob Prophett settled in Virginia in 1623; Rachel Proffit, who came to Maryland in 1652.